-An impairment test was carried out on the Group's intangible assets as on December 31, 2019.
-The most significant portion of the intangible and tangible fixed assets relates to the operations in Africa, Middle East and Europe.
+An impairment test was carried out on the Group's intangible assets as on December 31, 2020.
+The main share of the intangible and tangible fixed assets relates to the operations in Africa, Middle East and Europe.
 For this purpose, a discounted cash flow model has been used extending over a 5-year period.
 A number of variables are simulated in the model.
 Among the more important assumptions are growth in EBITDA and the yield required.
 The base assumption regarding the growth in EBITDA is 5% and the yield required is 12 % per year.
-The result of the base assumptions is that no impairment is required at year-end 2019.
+The result of the base assumptions is that no impairment is required at year-end 2020.